How to Get Leadership to Say Yes to Your Project

 Arpit Bhayani

-Creator of DiceDB, Staff Engg at Google Ads and Dataproc, ex-Amazon Fast Data, ex-Director of Engg.
+Staff Engg at GCP Memorystore, Creator of DiceDB, ex-Staff Engg for Google Ads and GCP Dataproc, ex-Amazon Fast Data, ex-Director of Engg.
 SRE and Data Engineering at Unacademy.
 I spark engineering curiosity through my no-fluff engineering videos on YouTube and my courses